 SKU

 On this course you will gain a sound working knowledge of bookbinding.
-You will learn about book structure, techniques, materials, terminology, tools and equipment, and investigate historical and contemporary themes.
-Selecting and using design methods and elements in your bookbinding is an integral part of the course.
-Skills and knowledge gained will complement and support your future bookbinding practice.
+You will learn about book structures, techniques, materials, terminology, tools and equipment, and you will investigate historical and contemporary themes.
+Selecting and using design methods and design elements in your bookbinding is an integral part of the course.
+Skills and knowledge gained will complement and support your future bookbinding practice or enable you to go on to further study.

 What will we cover?

-The course will cover the making of a range of bookbinding structures using a wide variety of techniques, including: single-section pamphlets with both limp paper covers and stiff boards, several multi-section bindings case bound in cloth and paper, samples of many types of sewing, and enclosures to protect bindings.
+On the course you will learn how to make of a range of bookbinding structures using a wide variety of techniques.
+These will include: single-section pamphlets with both limp paper covers and stiff boards, several multi-section bindings case bound in cloth and paper.
+You will learn a range of sewing techniques and how to make containers to protect your bindings.

 What level is the course and do I need any particular skills?